IJN ISE: Tabular Record of Movement

 25 October 1944: The Battle off Cape Engano:

 0700: The Vanguard Force and the main group rejoin, assuming a ring formation.
-ISE steams astern of the ZUIKAKU and ZUIHO.
+ISE steams astern of ZUIKAKU and ZUIHO.

 0713: HYUGA's Type 13 air search radar picks up enemy aircraft at 105 miles out.